uwplse/cozy/README.md

 functions, and other features defined outside the specification.

-Code enclosed in double-braces at the top or bottom of a specification will be coped into the output directly.
+Code enclosed in double-braces at the top or bottom of a specification will be copied into the output directly.
 For example, to put a synthesized class into a particular Java package:

     {{